-- 1 Use the hooks on the system as guides to align the hard drive backplane. - 2 Lower the hard drive backplane until the release tabs snap into place.
+- 1 Use the hooks on the system as guides to align the drive backplane. - 2 Lower the drive backplane until the release tabs snap into place.

-Figure 85.
-Installing hard drive backplane
+Figure 101.
+Installing drive backplane

 - 1 Connect all the cables to the backplane.

-- 2 Install all the hard drives.
+- 2 Install all the drives.

 - 3 Install the backplane cover.

 - 4 Install the cooling fan assembly.

 - 5 Install the air shroud.

 - 6 Follow the procedure listed in After working inside your system.

-Installing a hard drive Installing the backplane cover Installing the cooling fan assembly Installing the air shroud
+Installing a drive carrier Installing the backplane cover Installing the cooling fan assembly Installing the air shroud